BartlettJE/RM1_Resources/docs/03-AIS-03-stage2.md

 - The maximum word count for the stage two report is **1500** words.

-- This includes all text within the results and discussion sections including in-text citations.
+- This includes all text within the abstract, results, and discussion sections including in-text citations.
 However, it does not include the references or any appendix items.

  - Please note that there is no 10% rule, **1500** words is a strict upper limit.